Yaanish/Purple-Blossom-Theme-VScode/README.md

    - **Mac/Linux**: `~/.vscode/extensions`
 3. Reload VS Code
 4. Select the theme from `File > Preferences > Color Theme`
+5. Or you can download latest release unpack the repo into extention folder.

 ## Color Palette